-In the southwestern region of Illinois, you will find the wonderful natural wonder of Horseshoe Lake State Park.
-The park got its name from the 2,400-acre lake that is shaped like a horseshoe.
-Only about a half hour from Saint Louis, Missouri, both Illinois and Missouri residents visit this park for many reasons such as hiking, biking, camping, boating, geocaching, hunting, picnicking, and even swimming.
+In the southwestern region of Illinois, you will find the woofderful natural wonder of Horseshoe Lake State Park.
+The park is located on Walkers Island inside its namesake 2,400-acre horseshoe shaped lake.
+Only a half hour from Saint Louis in southern Missouri, both Illinois and Missouri residents visit this park for hiking, biking, camping, boating, geocaching, hunting, and picnicking.

-If you want to camp, there are 26 campsites at Horseshoe Lake State Park where you can use a trailer or pitch a tent.
-Camping is only available from the beginning of May until the end of September.
+If you want to camp, check out one of the 26 campsites at Horseshoe Lake State Park where you can bring an RV or pitch a tent from May until the end of September.
 The park has water, toilets, and a dump station for use while you are there.
-Please clean up after your furry friend and keep the park clean for everyone.

 Bring all the essentials to make your day out with your pup safe and fun.
 Always have water on hand to share with your dog, as well as clean-up bags.
 Be sure to pick up whatever your pup leaves behind.

 For a furbulous day out on the trails or in the water, check out the Horseshoe Lake State Park with your pup today!